40min/buyspy/README.md

 3.  **Enable GCP APIs:**
     In your Google Cloud project, make sure you have enabled the following APIs:
     -   Vertex AI API
+    -   Cloud Trace API
-    -   Cloud Translation API
+    -   Cloud Logging API
-    -   Places API
+    -   BigQuery API (for event storage)

 4.  **Configure Environment Variables:**
     Create a `.env` file in the root directory by copying the example file: